Roger Clarke's Web-Site

 I found both of these grounds bewildering.
 The research method had been carefully prepared, had been previously applied and the results published, and it was, I considered, suitably documented.
 Moreover, the suggestion that papers should not be subjected to criticism sounded to me like the antithesis of the scientific method to which the journal and the management disciplines generally claim to aspire.

 I accordingly set out on a deeper study of meta-questions that were affecting the project.
 What guidance is available in relation to secondary research whose raw data is published academic papers?
 What particular approaches need to be adopted when the theory-lens through which the observation is being performed arises from critical theory research?
+What guidance exists for expressing the outcomes of research of this nature?
+This paper's objective was accordingly to enhance the publishability of the underlying research, by grounding the content analysis technique more firmly in the research methods literature, demonstrating the appropriateness of constructive criticism of published works, and improving the expression of the results.

 The paper is structured as follows.
 Brief explanations are provided of the underlying theory, the Special Issue to which it was applied, the research method adopted, and key aspects of the review process.
 A series of investigations is then outlined, involving searches of relevant methods literatures.
 This encompasses several variants of literature reviews and content analysis.
 The nature of criticism is discussed, and critical theory research reviewed.
 It is concluded that two particular techniques provide the most useful guidance on how to approach a project of this nature.